myConsciousness/atproto.dart/packages/bluesky_post/README.md

 ## Specify Authority

 Bluesky Social is a distributed microservice.
-So you may possibly want to post to a PDS server other than `bsky.social`.
+So you may possibly want to post to a ATP server other than `bsky.social`.

 In that case, set the `service` parameter to the authority you wish to post as follows.
 If the `service` parameter is omitted, the default is `bsky.social`.